 Defining seasons

-Coastal BC climate is characterized by a predominantly wet season and dry season, but seasonal delineation can be nebulous.
-Here, seasons were operationally defined by sampling method restrictions such that the “wet” season was defined as the period when conditions generated stream response significant enough for Vertical Racks to collect rising limb samples, and the “dry” season was defined by the absence of stream response substantial enough for Rack sampler collection.
+Coastal BC climate is characterized by a predominantly wet season and dry season, which can vary year to year.
+Here, seasons were defined by sampling method restrictions such that the “wet” season was defined as the period when conditions generated stream response significant enough for to collect rising limb samples, and the “dry” season was defined by the absence of stream response substantial enough for Rack sampler collection.

 Leech WSA rain data (average of Chris Creek and Martin’s Gulch FWx stations) were used to define events that corresponded to Rack sample collection.
 Rain events were defined using the ‘RMevents’ function in the R package Rainmaker (github.com/USGS-R/Rainmaker), in which threshold rain and inter-event period parameters were tuned to find conditions that defined events which aligned with stream response across the Leech WSA.
 Defined events were used to help distinguish the start and end of wet and dry seasons, where wet season began when Vertical Rack sampling was initiated by stream stage changes, and ended when streamflow dropped off and Vertical Rack samples were no longer collected.
 Snow was qualitatively considered when defining seasons, as it did not contribute to event definitions but did contribute to stream levels at the monitoring sites.